derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## Bond Yields

-The definition of yield-to-maturity of a coupon bond for settlement on a coupon payment is
+The definition of yield-to-maturity (YTM) of a USD coupon bond (compounded semiannually) for settlement on a coupon payment is

 $$
 \begin{aligned}